 Your child’s CF care team is there to support you and your child.
 That team includes your child’s doctor, nurse, dietitian, and social worker.
 It might also include a physical therapist, psychologist, or pharmacist.
 Cystic fibrosis is a complex disease.
 Taking care of a child with CF may feel stressful at times.
 You can turn to the members of your child’s CF care team whenever you have questions, feel overwhelmed, or need some help.

-How Can I Help Keep Her From Getting Sick?
+How Can I Help Keep Them From Getting Sick?

 Kids with CF have a higher risk of getting sick than other kids.
 This condition causes a buildup of thick, sticky mucus in the lungs that allows germs to grow and multiply.
 When that happens, your child can get a lung infection.
 These can be very serious for people with CF. Here are some important tips for fighting germs: